Prior99/mumble-bot/README.md

          user@machine:~/mumble-bot$ npm install --python=python2
     ```
 3. Generate a TLS-certificate for the bot:
+   The startupscript can also do this automatically for you.
     ```
          openssl genrsa -out bot.key 2048
          openssl req -new -sha256 -key bot.key -out bot.csr